datosh/datosh.github.io/content/post/k8s_home_lab_2025_01/index.md

 ### GitHub Prerequisites

-As we will be using GitHub to store our desired state, we need both a repository and an access token, that Flux can use to obtain the desired state from the given repository.
-Create a new repository for your home lab, or reuse an existing one.
+As we will be using GitHub to store our desired state, we need both a repository and an access token that Flux can use to obtain the desired state from the given repository.
 We configure Flux to use a specific subdirectory in a repository, so no dedicated repository is needed.
+I keep all my home labs in a single monorepo, but you can also create a dedicated repository for yours!

 Then, we create a fine-grained personal access token, the following way:

-1. Go to the [Fine-grained personal access tokens](https://github.com/settings/personal-access-tokens) page.
+1. We go to the [Fine-grained personal access tokens](https://github.com/settings/personal-access-tokens) page.
-1. Click on "Generate new token", and give it a name.
+1. We click on "Generate new token", and give it a name.
-1. For "Repository Access" choose "Only select repositories", and select the repository that you want to use for your home lab.
+1. For "Repository Access" we choose "Only select repositories", and select the repository that we want to use for our home lab.
-1. Set the "Repository permissions" as:
+1. We set the "Repository permissions" as:
     * Administration: Read-only
     * Contents: Read and write
     * Metadata: Read-only
-1. Click on "Generate token", and store the token in a secure location.
+1. Finally, we click on "Generate token", and store the token in a secure location.

 Doesn't it feel good to apply least privilege?
 Just me?
 Ok.